-Since the Court's moratorium pointed specifically to deficiencies in state laws, many lawmakers sought to update their laws.
-Reinstatement of the death penalty soon followed.
+The federal government's moratorium pointed to deficiencies in state laws, and lawmakers sought to update their laws to please federal courts.
+Reinstatement of the death penalty and death row soon followed.

 Reinstatement of the Death Penalty in the Wake of Furman